 Learning to listen with discernment means that you begin to recognize the voice of God so well that other voices sound unfamiliar.

-In John 10:5, Jesus told his followers, “And a stranger they simply will not follow.”
+In John 10:5a, Jesus told his followers, “Yet they will never follow a stranger.”
 This statement needs to become a reality in your life.
-It takes practice and requires that you learn well the listening with discernment lessons freely offered to all of us by Holy Spirit.
+It takes practice and requires that you learn well the lessons in listening with discernment offered to all of us by the Holy Spirit.